zig-gamedev/zig-gamedev/libs/zaudio/README.md

-# zaudio v0.2 - Cross-platform audio
+# zaudio v0.9 - Cross-platform audio

-Zig friendly bindings for great [miniaudio](https://github.com/mackron/miniaudio) library.
+Zig bindings for [miniaudio](https://github.com/mackron/miniaudio) library.
 Tested on Windows, Linux and macOS but should also work on mobile/web platforms.

 As an example program please see [audio experiments (wgpu)](https://github.com/michal-z/zig-gamedev/tree/main/samples/audio_experiments_wgpu).